 Much of my labor in the Churchill Vineyard involves researching quotations “AZ.”
 My 650-page books and ebooks, Churchill by Himself and Churchill in His Own Words, are the largest sources of Churchill’s philosophy, maxims, reflections and ripostes accompanied by a valid source for each entry.
 There are 4,150 entries, but a new, expanded and revised edition is coming.
 It will include a much larger appendix of “Red Herrings”—oft-repeated passages he never said but constantly ascribed to him.

-Note: A complete list of Red Herrings to date is posted in four parts on this website.
+Note: A complete list of Red Herrings to date is posted and regularly updated in four parts on this website.
 Start by clicking here.

 Dozens of readers have sent email attachments from a website called AZ Quotes.
-They ask: “Are these quips accurate?”
+They ask: “Are these accurate?”
 The answer: Not a lot.
 AZ Quotes is a serious purveyor of “Churchillian Drift.”
 I don’t think there is a larger batch of fake Churchillisms anywhere.
 This is no modest collection.
-But to paraphrase Churchill, it has much to be modest about.
+To paraphrase Churchill, it has much to be modest about.

 AZ doesn’t hide its goal to be quote king of the Internet: “To ensure that we have the biggest quotes collection of all (and this is true), we’re digging up books, newspapers, magazines and interviews—any source that can give us a good quote.”
 Indeed so!
 Apparently any source that can “give us a good quote” is fair game to AZ, no matter how wrong.
 “Digging up” is apposite.